 Tag Portal is the cloud-based service offered by Wildlife Computers for remotely selecting tag settings.
 Configuring can be done without connecting to your tag.
-This enables project coordinators to review and select settings for their associates and programming to be done while tags are in transit, before arrival.
+This enables project coordinators to review and select settings for their associates and programming to be done while tags are in transit before arrival.
+More information on using Tag Portal can be found in the Wildlife Computers Data Portal & Tag Agent User Guide.

 When logged into your portal account, a list of the tags for which you have administration rights can be viewed under the My Tags tab.
 To select settings, click on the serial number of the tag you wish to configure or use the pencil icon.
 This will open a new window with setting selections.
 The same programming options are available whether settings are configured via Tag Portal or from within Tag Agent.